onejeuu/sc-file/README.md

 # Converting STALCRAFT Files Library

 Library for converting encrypted stalcraft game files, such as models and textures into well-known formats. \
-You can use compiled utility from [Releases](https://github.com/onejeuu/sc-file/releases) page.
+You can use compiled cli utility from [Releases](https://github.com/onejeuu/sc-file/releases) page.

 ### Formats